Type 92 heavy armoured car: Variants

 There were two early prototype models.
-The early wheeled prototype and the experimental amphibious version (Type 92 A-I-Go) with a watertight hull, floats and propellers (only 2 built) eventually resulted in the early production model with two bogies on each side, each with two small rubber-lined road wheels.
-However, this model was superseded in production by a late production model with improved suspension, when combat experience showed that the early Type 92 tended to throw its tracks in high speed turns.
+The early wheeled prototype and the experimental amphibious version (Type 92 A-I-Go) with a watertight hull, floats and propellers (only 2 built) eventually resulted in the early production model with four bogie wheels, and three small return rollers each side.
+However, this model was superseded in production by an intermediate production model with six bogie wheels, and three small return rollers each side.
+A later version had an improved suspension with four larger bogie wheels, and two return rollers each side, when combat experience showed that the earlier Type 92 tended to throw its tracks in high speed turns.

 There were several major production variants.
 A Type 92 first production "early" model.
 Initial armament was two light 6.5 mm Type 91 machine guns, with one mounted in the turret and one in the hull.

-The re-armed early or "mid" production Type 92 included the 13.2 mm heavy machine gun in the hull.
+The re-armed or "mid" production Type 92 included the hull mounted 13.2 mm heavy machine gun.
 The first Special Tank Company of the 8th Division used it in the battle of Rehe, March 1933.
 The mid-production re-armed model allowed for some anti-air capability, increasing the utility of the vehicle.

 The "late" Type 92 was deployed in Manchuria, April 1942.
-Modifications included a new drive train, new redesigned portholes and vision slits with different swing, a new light turret machine gun, the Type 96 re-barreled to 7.7 mm Type 99 ammunition.
+Modifications included a new drive train, new redesigned portholes and vision slits with different swing.
 It continued to mount a 13.2 mm heavy machine gun in the hull.